-The rooms are of different sizes and differently equipped.
-Recently, large monitors and beanbags have been purchased from study grant funds.
-If you have suggestions on how to improve the student work rooms, please contact us by mail to \square fachschaft-wiai.stuve@uni-bamberg.de.
+The rooms are of different sizes and differently equipped including large monitors and bean bags.
+If you have suggestions on how to improve the student work rooms, please contact us by mail to fachschaftwiai.stuve@uni-bamberg.de.

 Note that you can only use the student work rooms during the opening hours of the ERBA building whereas the library and the group work room are accessible around the clock.
 If the work rooms are already occupied, you may of course use free seminar rooms for learning.
 The best way to find a suitable room is the RoomFinder-Service (RooFiS) of the student representatives of the WIAI faculty: https://suche.stuve-bamberg.de/.
 With this service you have the possibility to search for a free room for a desired number of people and for a desired time.
 After pushing the "search" button, available rooms will be listed.